Skip To Content Skip To Menu Skip To Footer

 6. the outcome of a personal interview

 The relative importance of these factors varies from school to school and from case to case.
-Generally speaking, an overall academic average of 3.60 or better is needed to be a competitive medical school applicant and overall GPAs of 3.30 are generally necessary to be a competitive candidate for other professional schools.
+Generally speaking, an overall academic average of 3.70 or better is needed to be a competitive medical school applicant, and an overall GPA of 3.30 or higher may generally be necessary to be a competitive candidate for other professional schools.

 Committee for the Health Professions